fraenkel-lab/OmicsIntegrator/README.md

 - **augmentedForest.sif** is the same thing, only it includes all the edges in the interactome that exist between nodes in the optimal Forest, even those edges not chosen by the algorithm.
-Betweenness centrality for all nodes was
+Betweenness centrality for all nodes was calculated with this network.

+- **dummyForest.sif** is the same as optimalForest.sif, only it includes the summy node and all edges connecting to it.

 - **edgeattributes.tsv** is a tab-seperated value file containing information for each edge in the network, such as the weight in the interactome, and the fraction of optimal networks this edge was contained in.
 To